psi4/psi4/doc/sphinxman/source/oeprop.rst

   property('ccsd', properties=['dipole'])

-The :py:func:`~driver.property` function provides limited functionality, but is a lot easier to use for correlated methods.
-For capabilities of :py:func:`~driver.property` see the corresponding section of the manual.
+The :py:func:`~psi4.property` function provides limited functionality, but is a lot easier to use for correlated methods.
+For capabilities of :py:func:`~psi4.property` see the corresponding section of the manual.